IsmailTitas1815/custom-user-management/README.md

    python manage.py runserver
    ```

+7. Find the `authentication_token` for users in the Django admin interface.
+   - Visit [django admin](http://127.0.0.1:8000/admin/users/customuser/) and log in with the superuser credentials.
+(Assuming the application is running on `local machine using 8000 port`)

-7. API Endpoints:
+8. API Endpoints:

-   - `POST /API/users/` - Create a new user (Only manager)
    - `GET /API/users/` - List all users (Only customer)
    - `GET /API/users/<username>/` - Get user detail (Only customer)
+   - `POST /API/users/` - Create a new user (Only manager)
+   - `PUT /API/users/<username>/` - Update a user (Only manager)
+   - `PATCH /API/users/<username>/` - Partial Update a user (Only manager)
    - `DELETE /API/users/<username>/` - Delete a user (Only manager)
-   - `PUT /API/users/<username>/` - Update a user (Only manager)

-   # N.B: Don't forget to add trailing slash in the end of the url like the above.
+   ## N.B: Don't forget to add trailing slash in the end of the url like the above.

+9. Postman API Documentation:
+   - Download the Postman collection and environment files from [Google Drive](https://drive.google.com/drive/folders/1F-Dp4N5lltO-MnpNdtzq1UDUSZIQFK4W).
+   - Import the collection and environment file into Postman.

 ## Notes:
 - For creating a user, you need to provide a `username`, `email`, and `password` in the `request body`.